blameitonyourisp/blurrid/README.md

 - Support for [picture elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture)
 - Support for encoding images from a url
+- Built-in support for browsers which currently do not fully implement web components
 - Parser to automatically convert `img` elements into `blurrid-image` components, returning a new static html page
 - Integrations for javascript frameworks such as [react](https://react.dev/)